Elena' s AI Blog

 How It Works

-You configure an MCP server by adding a JSON configuration to a file, either globally (~/.cursor/mcp.json) or for a specific project (.cursor/mcp.json).
-This configuration specifies the server’s name, command/URL, and any necessary authentication like API keys.
+You configure an MCP server by adding a JSON block to a mcp.json file — either globally in ~/.cursor/mcp.json (available across all your projects) or locally in .cursor/mcp.json inside a specific project directory.
+The configuration tells Cursor the server’s name, how to start or reach it, and any environment variables it needs (such as API keys).

 Examples of Usage and Setup